-As someone with partial OCD the main drawback to the appearance of this laptop the finish.
+As someone with partial OCD the main drawback to the appearance of this laptop is the finish.
 While I love the matte finish it has slowly become the bane of my existence due to the way it shows scratches and smudges so f*ckin easily.
-I’m going to keep comparing this to a macbook pro because: 1) that’s what most people are familiar with & 2) it’s pretty much a sexier clone of it minus one or two glaring issues.
+I’m going to keep comparing this to a MacBook pro because: 1) that’s what most people are familiar with & 2) it’s pretty much a sexier clone of it minus one or two glaring issues.
 So let’s get the most obvious issue out of the way…what the actual fc*k is with the placement of the arrow keys & the right shift/fn button?

-This is primarily a marketed as a gaming laptop.
+This is primarily marketed as a gaming laptop.
 Point blank.
 You get the full RGB backlit keyboard which is fully customizable or can be disabled to preserve battery life.
 Nice touch if you’re into personalizing your tech to match your brand or want to look cooler than you are.

 Like any lineup there are offering at various price points to match everyone’s needs & budgets, and since ya boy isn’t rich I decided to go with the 2070 variant.
 This falls right in the middle of the 2060 base model and the 2080 max Q model.
 With that you give up a fraction of the performance and keep a few extra dollars in your pocket to spend on peripherals or beer.

 To help manage some of the hardware the Synapse app allows users to customize the laptop to suit their needs.
 One of the main this you can do is select one of three profiles based on the task you’re performing.
-The Creator profile gives a boost to programs the are more CPU-intensive like Premiere, After Effects, Photoshop, etc. The Gamer profile prioritizes programs that require more from your graphics card.
-Lastly Balanced does exactly what it says… By default your computer is in balanced only switching to the other profiles IF you’re plugged in, which can be slightly annoying if there aren’t any outlets around.
-Can you still run programs smoothly or game?
+The Creator profile gives a boost to programs that are more CPU-intensive like Premiere, After Effects, Photoshop, etc. The Gamer profile prioritizes programs that require more from your graphics card.
+Lastly Balanced does exactly what it says… By default, your computer is in balanced only switching to the other profiles IF you’re plugged in, which can be slightly annoying if there aren’t any outlets around.
+Can you still run programs smoothly or games?
 Yes.
 Will you notice the difference?
 Yes.

 Using EFT (Escape from Tarkov) as a benchmark, while in the balanced mode you’ll average around 40fps even with the settings rendering on the lowest levels.
-However once you switch the the gaming profile you get an immediate boost to 60-120fps with the same settings.
+However, once you switch the gaming profile you get an immediate boost to 60-120fps with the same settings.
 Other games like Overwatch, EA (whatever), & CoD have similar results using medium to high settings.

-In the Creative mode almost all of the Adobe programs run smooth as butter.
-Even without changing the RAM settings in Photoshop and editing a project with 60+ layers , there was almost no lag in response time.
+In Creative mode almost all of the Adobe programs run smooth as butter.
+Even without changing the RAM settings in Photoshop and editing a project with 60+ layers, there was almost no lag in response time.
 The same for Lightroom, Illustrator, InDesign (not really that labour intensive but still) & XD.
 You’ll only start to get mixed results once you start using the more CPU intensive programs like After Effects, Premiere & Animate.
 If you’re trying to edit and render 4K footage in real-time, this isn’t the model for you.
 The 2080 variant would be more up your alley.
 But playing back 4K footage is still bearable.